-Retail Sales MoM in Australia averaged 0.47 percent from 1982 until 2019, reaching an all time high of 8.10 percent in June of 2000 and a record low of -10.60 percent in July of 2000.
-This page provides - Australia Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Australian Bureau of Statistics
+Retail Sales MoM in Australia averaged 0.48 percent from 1982 until 2020, reaching an all time high of 16.90 percent in May of 2020 and a record low of -17.70 percent in April of 2020.
+This page provides - Australia Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Australia Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Australian Bureau of Statistics

-Retail Sales MoM in Australia is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in Australia to stand at 0.40 in 12 months time.
-In the long-term, the Australia Retail Sales MoM is projected to trend around 0.40 percent in 2021 and 0.29 percent in 2022, according to our econometric models.
+Retail Sales MoM in Australia is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales MoM in Australia to stand at 0.80 in 12 months time.
+In the long-term, the Australia Retail Sales MoM is projected to trend around 0.50 percent in 2021 and 0.40 percent in 2022, according to our econometric models.